 Service's user data collection is limited to the following:

 We do not have any advertising on our site.
-Any data that we do have will never be shared except under the circumstances described below in Data Disclosure.
+Any data that we do have will never be shared except under the circumstances described below in the Data Disclosure Section.
 We do NOT do any analysis on the limited data we do possess with two exceptions:

-We will only disclose the limited user data we possess if we receive notice from the Geneva Public Prosecutor's office or the Swiss Federal Police regarding a court order that is coming from the two authorities we are legally obligated to recognize: the Cantonal Courts of Geneva or the Swiss Federal Supreme Court.
+We will only disclose the limited user data we possess if we are instructed to do so by a fully binding request coming from the competent Swiss authorities (legal obligation).
 While we may comply with electronically delivered notices (see exceptions below), the disclosed data can only be used in court after we have received an original copy of the court order by registered post or in person, and provide a formal response.

 If a request is made for encrypted message content that ProtonMail does not possess the ability to decrypt, the fully encrypted message content may be turned over.
 If permitted by law, ProtonMail will always contact a user first before any data disclosure.
 Under Swiss law, it is obligatory to notify the target of a data request, although such notification may come from the authorities and not from the Company.

-ProtonMail may from time to time, contest court orders if there is a public interest in doing so.
-In such situations, the Company will not comply with the court order until all legal or other remedies have been exhausted.
-Therefore, not all court orders described in our Transparency Report will lead to data disclosure.
+ProtonMail may from time to time, contest requests if there is a public interest in doing so.
+In such situations, the Company will not comply with the request until all legal or other remedies have been exhausted.
+Therefore, not all requests described in our Transparency Report will lead to data disclosure.